pacha/vem-doc/content/docs/tutorial.rst

   Vem if it is the last one).
 Command mode is most commonly referred to as **Normal mode**.

+There are other modes, but these two are the most important ones.
 Being able to insert text and switch back to normal mode at any time allows you to have a large number of commands/actions available at your fingertips.
 Although it may take some days to get used to it at first, switching modes allows you to be extremely precise and fast when you develop some muscle memory.
 You can, quite literally, perform actions at the same speed that you type.

 .. admonition:: Vem and Vim differences